Finding an Advisor

 The CHHS Advising Center oversees the advising activities of the college.
 We strive to keep students informed about the numerous academic policies, procedures, rules, and regulations related to completing a degree at BGSU.
 We share information weekly through the Student Insider email.
 We also monitor academic progress and certify degree completion.
 Our staff are knowledgeable about ALL kinds of procedural issues and we can help students with nearly any kind of general question.
 CHHS Advising Center staff meet:

-Primarily with first and second
+- Primarily with first and second year students

 - All "pre-major" status students (pre-criminal justice, pre-gerontology, pre-social work, etc.)

 - All applied health science students, pre-nursing and nursing students

 - Any student who might want to change a major to one of those housed in the college or transfer out of our college to a different major at BGSU